wavefrontHQ/docs/pages/doc/authorization.md

 * A new user:
   - Can perform a set of [New User Actions](user_accounts.html#what-can-a-new-user-do) such as viewing dashboards, alerts, etc.
   - Has a set of New User Permissions.
 This set is determined by the administrator.
-* All users get the permissions that the administrator assigned to the Everyone group.
+* All users get the permissions that the administrator assigned to the **Default Role**.
 For example, all users might get Dashboard permission and Proxy permission.
-* Users with Accounts & Groups permissions can [grant or revoke permissions](users_groups.html#grant-or-revoke-permissions) for individual users and service accounts (and for groups, discussed next).
+* Users with Accounts & Groups permissions can [grant or revoke permissions](users_groups.html#grant-or-revoke-permissions) for individual users and service accounts.

-## Level 2: Permissions for Groups and Users
+## Level 2: Roles for Users and Groups

-Starting with Release 2018.46.x, administrators can use groups to make permissions assignment faster and more transparent and consistent.
-* Assign permissions to a group.
-For example, assign Dashboard permission to allow each group member to manage all dashboards.
-* In conjunction with access control (see Level 3 below), grant or revoke access to individual dashboards or alerts to a group.

-As an administrator, you manage groups and permissions like this:
-* You create one or more groups and assign permissions.
-For example, you can create an Admin group that includes Accounts & Groups permission.
-* When you invite a new user, you can add the user to one or more groups.
-The UI makes it easy to see where a permission comes from.
-* You can manage permissions on a per-group basis.
-For example, assume that the Marketing group has Users and Groups permission.
-If you remove the permission from the group, all members of the Marketing group no longer have it.
-* You can still manage individual permissions.
-For the example above, after you've removed Accounts & Groups permission from the Marketing group, you can give the permission explicitly to a few members of the group.
-* A user who belongs to more than one group gets permissions from both groups (addition).
+Starting with Release 2019-52, Wavefront supports roles for users and groups.

+1. Create roles for different types of users, for example, an **Ops Role** and a **Dev Role** role.
+Assign permissions to each role.
+1. Optionally, create groups.
+1. Assign roles to individual users or to groups.

+{% include important.html content="In a previous authorization model, Wavefront supported assigning permissions directly to groups.
+Starting with Release 2019-52 we support full RBAC.
+The old model is deprecated. " %}

 Wavefront does not currently integrate with the groups of your identity manager (Active Directory or LDAP).

 ## Level 3: Access Control for Objects

-Starting with Release 2018.46.x, Wavefront supports object-level access control in addition to global permissions.
-Initially, we support access control for dashboards and for alerts.
+Starting with Release 2018.46.x, Wavefront supports access control for individual objects in addition to the global role-based access control.
+Initially, we support access control for individual dashboards and alerts.

 ### Basic Access Control